zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ### Rye

 [Rye](https://rye-up.com/) was recently developed by Armin Ronacher (first release May 2023), the creator of the Flask framework.
-It is strongly inspired by rustup and cargo, the packaging tools of the programming language Rust.
+It is strongly inspired by `rustup` and `cargo`, the packaging tools of the programming language Rust.
 Rye is written in Rust and is able to perform all tasks in our Venn diagram:

 - Python version management: ✅
 - Package management: ✅